WendellXY/CodableKit/README.md

   }
 }
 ```

-This lets you keep your models clean while the `﻿@Codable` attribute generates the necessary Codable compliance code with incorporated default values in the background.
+This lets you keep your models clean while the `@Codable` attribute generates the necessary Codable compliance code with incorporated default values in the background.
 Enjoy more streamlined Swift `Codable` handling with `CodableKit`.

 ## Installation